 SUMMER PIANO ACADEMY (ADVANCED)

-Featuring Mason Community Arts Academy Teaching Artists, this program is geared toward the older and more advanced students with a minimum of 3 years of piano lessons (exceptions made on case by case basis).
-Students will receive individual private lessons, guided practice sessions, musiciansip enhancing classes, and opportunities to perform each day.
+Featuring Mason Community Arts Academy Teaching Artists, this program is geared toward the older and more advanced students with a minimum of 3 years of piano lessons (exceptions made on a case-by-case basis).
+Students will receive individual private lessons, guided practice sessions, musicianship enhancing classes, and opportunities to perform each day.
 Masterclasses, guest lecturers, piano ensembles, and music theory/ history sessions will help students grow their love and enthusiasm for piano music.
-The week will culminate in a Performance Competition with the winner featured at the end of the final recital performance.
+The week will culminate in a final recital performance with the performance competition winners featured at the end of the program.
 Additional performance opportunities for the winner will be announced.

 NOTE: Students will be grouped according to level and age.
 Students with 1-3 years of private lessons experience should consider Summer Piano Academy for the week of July 27–31.

 Video submission of two contrasting pieces required with registration.